-Culture – My first reason for recommending the Zanskar Trek is to experience the culture of the area.
+The first of the top 5 reasons to go on the Zanskar Trek is to experience the culture of the area.
 This part of Jammu and Kashmir is heavily influenced by Tibetan Buddhism.
 Many have crossed the border from Tibet and have settled in this area.
 It is quite evident by the many monasteries you pass during the trek.

 Many of these monasteries are built into the side of the mountains and are stunning to see.
 The one in the photo above at Karsha and the one in the cover photo from Phuktal, are just a sample of the many monasteries that dot the terrain during the trek.It’s not just the monasteries though, as when you pass through the small villages of this trek, you will also get to witness the culture of this area by observing the daily life of the people.

-Scenery – My second reason I recommend doing this trek, is for the scenery.
+The 2nd top reason to go on the Zanskar Trek is to admire the scenery.
 The scenery is remarkable and some of the best mountainous scenery in this whole area.
 A large majority of the trek takes place above 3000m and as I said in the introduction many of the passes exceed 4000 and even 5000m.